 - Tile cement is a premixed mortar that only requires the addition of water to create a thick, glue-like paste that is used to stick tiles to walls and floors.

-Bathroom Tile Trends
+Our Favorite Timeless Tile Trends

-Bathrooms are one of the most popular places to showcase great tile work.
 Because installing tile is somewhat labor intensive it's not something you want to replace every few years.
 So how do you choose a tile that won't look outdated right away?
 Here's a quick look at some current bathroom tile trends you may want to consider.
 As you review these options that are popular today, keep in mind that there is a big difference between a trend and a fad.
 Here’s a post that explores that comparison in more detail.

 Current contemporary designs tend to lean heavily toward the use of neutral tile colors.
 They work well with the sleek and simple lines of contemporary design.
 Both beige and grey are currently popular choices for complementary colors.